rgilman33/simple-A2C-PPO/README.md

 Notebooks:
 1) Monte Carlo A2C
 2) Adding N-Step
-3) A simplified version of 2a used for teaching purposes.
-Compliment to comic (show link).
+3) Code walk-through TUTORIAL: A simplified version of 2a used for teaching purposes.
+Compliment to comic.
 4) Adding in multiple actors
 5) Allowing model to take in a stack of "frames" rather that single frame.
 This in preparation for next step when we add in stack of frames from raw pixels.
 6) Transitioning to raw pixel input.
 Changing FC NN to CNN.
+Takes hours on p2x large rather than seconds on laptop to train.

+0) MC A2C which is also trained to predict its own next state and reward.
+Currently being used for experiments in transfer learning, prediction, data generation.
+If a model can predict its own future states, can it use this predictor to generate data for "mental training"?

 For a deeper dive in deep RL, these are my favorite resources: